kathirr0805/kathirr0805/README.md

 # Hello, I'm Kathir! 👋

 Welcome to my GitHub!
-I'm a VLSI Engineering student at Anna University, passionate about designing cutting-edge processors and intelligent embedded systems.
+I'm a Electronics and Communication Engineering student at Anna University, passionate about designing cutting-edge processors and intelligent embedded systems.
 I thrive on crafting innovative solutions in RTL design, IoT, and computer vision, blending hardware and software to solve real-world challenges.
 Dive into my projects to explore my work in Verilog, Python, and beyond!

 ## 🛠️ Skills